Disney Tsum Tsum Festival

-Disney Tsum Tsum Festival is a party video game for Nintendo Switch developed by B.B.
-Studio and Hyde, and published by Bandai Namco Entertainment.
+Disney Tsum Tsum Festival is a 2019 party video game developed by B.B.
+Studio and Hyde and published by Bandai Namco Entertainment for the Nintendo Switch.
 It is the first console game to be based on the Disney Tsum Tsum toyline.
 It was released in Japan on October 10, 2019, and globally on November 8.

 Gameplay

 Disney Tsum Tsum Festival features various Disney and Pixar characters rendered in Tsum Tsum form, as well as a Tsum Tsum version of Bandai Namco's mascot Pac-Man.
 The game has players play a variety of minigames in single-player, cooperative multiplayer, and competitive multiplayer, with up to four players playing online or on the same Switch console.
 Minigames include curling and "bubble hockey" (air hockey), among others.
 Festival also features a version of the original Disney Tsum Tsum mobile puzzle game originally developed by Line Corporation, making use of the Switch's touch screen held in portrait mode.
 The puzzle game also features two-player local or online multiplayer.